sundaray/LucidAuth/README.md

 }
 ```

-When a user submits the forgot password form, LucidAuth redirects them to the path specified in `forgotPasswordSuccess`—regardless of whether the email exists.
+When a user submits the forgot password form, LucidAuth redirects them to the path you specified in the `forgotPasswordSuccess` property of the `redirects` object (inside `onPasswordReset`)—regardless of whether the email exists.
 On that page, it's best practice to show a generic message:

 > "If an account exists for the email address you entered, you will receive a password reset link within a minute or so."